Connect to Australia’s Future – Study in the Region

-The New Colombo Plan offers Australian undergraduates new opportunities for prestigious scholarships and grants for study and internships/mentorships in the Indo Pacific region.
+The New Colombo Plan (NCP) is a signature initiative of the Australian Government offering Australian undergraduates prestigious scholarships and grants for the opportunity to live, study and undertake internships/mentorships in the Indo Pacific region.

 The New Colombo Plan in Indonesia

 As Australia’s closest and most important neighbour, Indonesia has consistently been one of the NCP’s most popular host locations.
 By the end of 2018, more than 5,000 students will have been supported to study and undertake internships in Indonesia, more than any other participating country.

 Students who come to Indonesia have the opportunity to study in universities across the archipelago in disciplines such as public health, business and commercial law, to the study of proboscis monkeys, coastal marine geology and sustainable tourism.
 Other projects have included environment studies, science, education, arts and language, urban design, agriculture and engineering.